 L. Brooks Patterson is transforming Oakland County and southeast Michigan with his vision and no-nonsense leadership.
 His mission is to make Oakland County one of the best places to live, work, play and raise a family.

-In his sixth four-year term as chief executive officer of one of America’s most affluent and progressive counties, Brooks presides over a $800 million annual budget for FY2014 and a county workforce of nearly 4,000 full and part time benefit eligible employees.
+In his sixth four-year term as chief executive officer of one of America's most affluent and progressive counties, Brooks presides over a $800 million-plus annual budget for FY2015 and a county workforce of nearly 4,300 full and part time benefit eligible employees.

 During the 22 years of Brooks' administration, Moody's Investors Service and Standard & Poor's have awarded Oakland County its coveted AAA bond rating for its prudent fiscal policies and success in transforming Oakland County's economy from a manufacturing to a knowledge-based economy.

 Innovative programs Mr. Patterson has launched include:

 Three Year Budget – Oakland County is the first and only county in the nation to adopt a balanced three-year, rolling, line-item budget.
 Because of its long-term budgeting practices, Oakland County has garnered a AAA bond rating which has saved taxpayers millions of dollars on capital projects.

 Emerging Sectors - In 2004, Brooks created Oakland County’s Emerging Sectors Initiative to identify the top 10 sectors that will attract and retain sustainable, high-paying jobs to Oakland County in the 21st Century.
 Companies in these emerging sectors are involved in such leading-edge technologies as biotechnology, nanotechnology, wireless communications and alternative energy.
 More than 355 high-tech companies have invested more than $3.2 billion creating more than 36,000 jobs and retaining nearly 21,000 jobs since its inception.